openstack-archive/infra-manual/doc/source/zuulv3.rst

 We call the highlighted portion the ``project-pipeline`` definition.
 That says "run the fedstack job on changes to the cloudycloud project in the check pipeline".
-A change to the master branch of cloudycloud will run the job described in the reference definition above.
-A change on the stable/pike branch will combine *both* the reference definition and the variant and use the new merged definition when running the job.
+A change to the master branch of cloudycloud will run the job described in the first definition above.
+A change on the stable/pike branch will combine *both* variants and use the new merged definition when running the job.

 If we want to change how the job is run *only* for the cloudycloud project, we can alter the project-pipeline definition to specify a